logstash-plugins/logstash-filter-dissect/BUILD_INSTRUCTIONS.md

 Run `rake vendor`

 #### Travis
-Travis is set to not use `bundle install` it will use `rake vendor`
+Travis is set to use `rake write_gradle_properties` before its build task

 #### More Information
 See the Gradle "vendor" task to understand how the the jar is generated.